czech-case-law-relevance/czech-court-citations-dataset/README.md

 reference: the identification of a goal court decision

-source_file2: the name of a goal text file of the text of the court decision, this file can be found in the Czech Court Decisions Corpus
+source_file2: the name of a goal text file of the text of the court decision, this file can be found in the Czech Court Decisions Corpus (only available in files with *linked citations*)

-date2: date of goal decision
+date2: date of goal decision (only available in files with *linked citations*)

-court2: identification of court publishing the goal decision in abbreviation
+court2: identification of court publishing the goal decision in abbreviation (only available in files with *linked citations*)

 ### Related corpora and publications